syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/cell.md

 > * If a column width is not specified, then the Autowrap of columns will be adjusted with respect to the grid's width.
 > * If a column's header text contains no white space, the text may not be wrapped.
 > * If the content of a cell contains HTML tags, the Autowrap functionality may not work as expected.
-In such cases, you can use the `headerTemplate` and `template` properties of the column to customize the appearance of the header and cell content.
+In such cases, you can use the `HeaderTemplate` and `Template` properties of the column to customize the appearance of the header and cell content.

 ## Customize cell styles